bketelsen/coreos-kubernetes-digitalocean/README.md

 coreos-kubernetes-digitalocean
 ==============================

+[These notes are now 25 days old -- a lifetime in a fast moving project like Kubernetes.
+Check the Kubernetes Github repo for more up-to-date instructions before attempting to follow this.]

 Configuration for running Kubernetes/CoreOS/Rudder on Digital Ocean

 ## Use this guide to get a Kubernetes cluster running on CoreOS linux on your Digital Ocean account.